Types of Degrees Social Sciences Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Social Sciences appeals to people across the globe.
-About 7.8% of those with this major are international students.
+Americans aren’t the only ones with an interest in Social Sciences.
+About 8.0% of those with this major are international students.

 How Much Do Social Sciences Majors Make?